100 Florida Trails®

 Halifax River Trail is a riverside path from Ormond Beach through Holly Hill to Daytona Beach.
 Starting from Cassens Park at W. Granada St. (SR 40), it runs south about 4.5 miles along S. Beach St. and Riverside Drive to Daytona Beach city limits where it meets and continues as the Sweetheart Trail.
 The well-maintained path is a pleasant ride with scenic river views and several parks.
-The road, mostly residential, is not busy and there are no crossings on the trail side other than park entrances and a few residential drives, until approaching Daytona Beach.
-The trail, part of both the St. Johns River-to-Sea Loop and East Coast Greenway (Maine to Key West), is safe, off-street option for recreational bikers.
+The adjacent road, mostly residential, is not busy and there are no crossings on the trail side other than park entrances and a few residential drives, until approaching Daytona Beach.
+The trail, part of both the St. Johns River-to-Sea Loop and East Coast Greenway (Maine to Key West), is a good choice for recreational biking.
 (Map link and photos below.)

 Map link...
 Halifax River Trail